Home/Thailand

 Krabi makes a strong first beach ending if the season and flight timings fit.

-Base: Krabi / Phuket / Koh Samui
+Base: Krabi / Phuket / Koh Samui Overnight: Beach base Pacing: Travel day

-Day 8: Beach Base, Railay or Island / Coast Day
+Day 8: First Full Coast Day

 Keep boat trips flexible because weather and sea conditions can change.

-Base: Krabi / Phuket / Koh Samui
+Base: Krabi / Phuket / Koh Samui Overnight: Beach base Pacing: Flexible

 If You Choose Krabi / Ao Nang